tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ```
 > { data: 2, next: { data: 4, next: null }}

+## Fluent Interfaces (pure vs impure)

-But in the function call chain above you have to read them inside-out to understand the flow.
+In the chained function calls above you have to read them inside-out to understand the flow.
 Also, keeping track of how many brackets to close gets a bit annoying.
-Thus, you will often see class definitions that allow for method chaining, by providing methods that return an instance of the class itself, or another chainable class.
+Thus, in object oriented languages you will often see class definitions that allow for method chaining, by providing methods that return an instance of the class itself, or another chainable class.

 ```javascript
 class List {